stakita/video_compositor/README.md

 ### GoPro Hero 5

 This camera is configured as a standard action camera capturing forward action.
-This camera has it's own audio stream which needs to be mixed into the final output (at a given volume)
+This camera has its own audio stream which needs to be mixed into the final output (at a given volume)

 ### GoPro Max 360